 The Macomb Police Department currently utilizes two K-9 units.
-Officer Lindsey May and Officer Todd Tedrow are the two K-9 handlers for the Macomb Police Department.
+Officer Derek Wiley and Officer Todd Tedrow are the two K-9 handlers for the Macomb Police Department.
 The K-9 teams answer a high volume of calls on a daily basis.
 These calls range from performing K9 demonstrations for local groups, detecting narcotics, tracking suspects, and locating articles.
 Both K-9’s live with their handlers and report for duty whenever the handlers are needed for police duties.
 The dogs and their handlers have assisted in numerous arrests.
 Both K-9’s and their handlers train at least 16 hours a month and re-certify at least once a year.

 Officer Tedrow’s K-9 is a Belgian Malinois named Landres.
 K-9 Landres has been in service since July of 2011.
 K-9 Landres is currently trained in article detection and narcotic detection.